elnur-ibr/currency-pusher/README.md

 # Docker
 Used seperate containers for cron, artisan, npm, composer and main app (php).
+Containers like npm, composer, artisan are "sleeping" and a activate if requested.

 ## Commands
  - `docker-compose run --rm artisan some-command`